 Sublimate your Sex Drive, Don’t Suffocate It

-One of the few times Freud was in agreement with Victorian culture was when he taught the usefulness of sublimating the sex drive before marriage.
+One of the few times Freud was in agreement with his Victorian culture was when he taught the usefulness of sublimating the sex drive before marriage.
 (His biographies all suggest he had to work hard at practicing what he preached on this score.)
 The word sublimate comes from the same root words as sublime.
 It suggests lifting something up over the threshold so it can get out and be free.
 The urge to be creative in love (eros to the Greeks) can be set loose on a much higher and wider scale if not confined to sex.

 In chemistry, sublimation means evaporating a solid or liquid for the purpose of releasing it from its impurities, after which it is allowed to settle back down into a newly purified and tangible state.
-This is a beautiful picture of how sexual urges can be temporarily channeled into other outlets until they can be expressed in a purer and less diluted “sublime” form within a substantial marriage covenant.[i]
+This is a beautiful picture of how sexual urges can be temporarily channeled into other outlets until they can be expressed in a purer and less diluted “sublime” form within a substantial marriage covenant.

-Even in the physical dimension, sexual energy can be released by various forms of exercise, including working, jogging, sports and body-building.
+Even in the physical dimension, sexual energy can be released by various forms of exercise, including working, jogging, sports, and body-building.
 (Just remember Satan has a membership at the fitness center too, to infect you with lust of the eyes!)
 Sexual energy can also be channeled away from achieving orgasm through pursuing any number of loving, creative, productive, humanitarian, religious, self‑improving, intimate, exciting and affirming outlets.
 Use your imagination!

 I have found a simple way to remember some of these ideas.
 Imagine yourself caught in a “love cage” and you want out.
 There is the trap door of sexual fantasy and behavior which takes you down into further craving and dependency.
-But there are six escape hatches in the ceiling that can take you up and out into freedom, which can be remembered by the phrase “Love CAGES.”
+But there are six escape hatches in the ceiling of this trap.
+They can take you up and out into freedom, which can be remembered by the phrase “Love CAGES.”
 Each door opens to set free a higher drive that has been caged up, and needs an outlet.
 You do best in each situation to take the ways that offer the most fulfilling and immediate enjoyment: